ThalesGroup/kessler-game/README.md

 - Follow installation instructions for UDP-Unreal from its included README
 - Right click `kessler_graphics.uproject` under the `kessler_graphics` directory and select "Generate Visual Studio Project Files" from the context menu
 - Launch the project by double-clicking on `kessler_graphics.uproject`, and select "Yes" if prompted to rebuild engine modules
+NOTE: UE5 graphics currently do not support the display of mines, and it also has other bugs.
+It is not currently recommended to be used.

 ## Documentation